-As the COVID-19 pandemic continues to evolve, the Colleges are committed to continuing our work as a vibrant centre of intellectual life while ensuring the safety of our students, faculty, staff and community.
+Throughout the pandemic, the Colleges have been committed to continuing our work as a vibrant centre of intellectual life while ensuring the safety of our students, faculty, staff and community.

 We are following all public health guidelines for post-secondary institutions.
 We at Corpus Christi College and St. Mark's College are grateful for the openness, compassion and strength we have seen as we navigate the challenges posed by the COVID-19 pandemic while striving to maintain a high level of education and sense of community.

 If you have any questions at any time, please email or call our Welcome Centre – Information Desk at [email protected]

 As COVID-19 becomes common in our communities, Public Health has changed its pandemic response, shifting to an approach of self-management and outbreak response.
 This is because case management and contact tracing is better for diseases with longer incubation periods and limited community spread, such as measles or earlier variants of COVID-19.

 Between our community and UBC, with over 80,000 students, faculty and staff, it is very likely that positive COVID-19 cases and small clusters of cases will occur.
 We can minimize cases by continuing to remind people of the public health orders

 in place and our campus rules, and by reinforcing the importance of vaccination, staying home when feeling sick, and conducting daily health self-assessments.